• Charcuterie Basics

 • Smoked - salmon is a great choice, but a smoked sausage is divine.

-• Salami – We almost never make a board without some type of salami present.
-The Sopressata from above also falls into this category, but it’s delicious enough to be mentioned twice.
+• Salami - We almost never make a board without using different types of salami.
+The Sopressata from above also falls into this category, but it's delicious enough to be mentioned twice.
 Genoa salami is fairly common and readily available; it also makes gorgeous salami roses.

 Cheese

-We also made a list of the best cheeses for charcuterie, so check out that comprehensive info.
-But you can’t go wrong choosing one or several from this list (try to pick just one from each):
+We also made a list of the top cheeses for charcuterie boards, so check out that comprehensive info.
+But you can't go wrong choosing one or several from this list (try to pick just one from each):

 • Soft cheese: Brie tops the list here, as does gorgonzola, goat cheese, and camembert.
 Don't forget about burrata cheese, either - it's delightful.
 In the warmer months, not much is better than fresh ricotta with lemon zest and freshly cracked black pepper (serve with freshly sliced peaches and basil ribbons…oh my)!